chaotic-aur/packages/.github/ISSUE_TEMPLATE.md

 - Latest version available: `v1.0.0.r100.gdeadbeef`

-- Have you tested if the latest version of the package builds in a clean chroot?:
+- Have you tested if the latest version of the package builds in a clean chroot?

-  - [ ] YES
+  - [ ] Yes
-  - [ ] NO
+  - [ ] No

-## 🐛 For reporting bugs
+## 🐛 Reporting bugs

 - What happens?

-  Describe it here
+  *This is the place to describe whats happening*

 - What is expected to happen?

-  Describe it here
+  This is the place to describe whats expected*

 - If possible, please attach logs.

-## For security reports.
+## 🔓 Security reports

 - Depending on how critical is making this information available, please send it to [critical at chaotic dot cx](mailto:critical@chaotic.cx)

-- Describe it briefly: Include the attacking vector, the possible outcomes and, if possible, solutions.
+- Include a brief description of the attacking vector, the possible outcomes and, if possible, solutions.